Spartronics4915/developers_handbook/dev_guide/git_flow.md

 # Workflow Steps
 ![Fork & PR Workflow](../git_intro/images/repos.png)

-Basic git commands and process is documented [here](../git_intro/git_fundamentals.md#git-fork).
-If you are new to git, please start w/ our [Git Intro](../git_intro/README.md).
+Basic git commands and process flow is documented [here](../git_intro/git_fundamentals.md#git-fork).
+If you are new to git, please start with our [Git Intro](../git_intro/README.md).

-Start with pulling the initial repo and establishing your local repo.
-This command is handy to stay in sync w/ upstream: `$ git pull upstream master`.
+Start with forking the team repo on GitHub and cloning your repo on your computer.
+This command is handy to stay in sync with the _upstream_ branch: `$ git pull upstream master`.

 1. Make changes on your local repo
 2. Test changes on the robot
-3. `git add` the changes
+3. `git add` the changed files
-4. `git commit` the changes
+4. `git commit` to package and document the changes
-5. `git push origin master` the commits
+5. `git push origin master` to send the commits to GitHub
-6. Make a pull request at your fork's web page
+6. Make a pull request at your fork's GitHub page
+7. Make changes as requested in the review process, and push them to GitHub
-7. `git pull upstream master` once pull request is accepted
+8. `git pull upstream master` after the pull request is accepted and merged

 # Top 5 Commands
 1. `git status`